-The Standards Review Committee is an ad-hoc committee consisting of the Vice President for Academic Affairs and Provost, Associate Vice President for Academic Administration, the President's Chief of Staff and Vice President for Compliance, and Dean of Students.
-The Committee may be convened by any member to address a student concern that may arise that is not specifically covered by College policy.
-The Standards Review Committee will review all cases of dismissals and administrative withdrawals.
+The Standards Review Committee is an ad-hoc committee consisting of the Vice President for Academic Affairs and Provost, the Associate Vice President for Academic Administration, the Chief of Staff and Vice President for Administration, and the Assistant Vice President and Dean of Students.
+The Committee may be convened by any member to address a student concern that is not specifically covered by College policy.